porterjs/ECE6780_StandingDesk/README.md

 E - Submittals - Milestone submissions
 F - Programming - HMI and STM32 Code
 	- The working STM code is under the Final_Code folder.
+G - Result Media - Photos and the demo of our results.

 ## Setup instructions